mazipan/hello-open-source/README.md

    - This will create a copy of the repo under your GitHub account.

 2. **Clone your forked repository**
+   - Go to your GitHub account and navigate to your forked repository.
+   - Click the `Code` button and copy the URL.
+   -Screenshot for this is provided here.
+   ![Clone Screenshot][clone_image]
+   [clone_image]: clone_repo.png
    - Open your terminal and run:

      ```bash